 MA261: Differential Equations: Modelling and Numerics, 2020/21.

-- I gained my BSc in mathematics and my MSc in applied mathematics from King Faisal University, Saudi Arabia.
+- I gained a BSc in mathematics and a MSc in applied mathematics from King Faisal University, Saudi Arabia.

 - I worked at the University of Hafr Al Batin in the mathematics department.